amanoske/Phylactery/README.md

 # Phylactery

-A secure file encryption system using Shamir's Secret Sharing and AES-256-GCM.
+Phylactery is asecure file encryption system using Shamir's Secret Sharing and AES-256-GCM.

-## Features

-- File encryption using AES-256-GCM
-- Key management using Shamir's Secret Sharing
-- Command-line interface for easy use
-- Secure key generation and storage
+Using Phylactery, you can store highly sensitive data in semi-untrusted and untrusted locations such as cloud storage protected by the same cryptography used to protect US/NATO TOP SECRET military information.

 ## Installation